The Verse is usually referred to with a show or franchise

 - The Spiez-verse, which currently includes Totally Spies!, its Spinoff, The Amazing Spiez, and Martin Mystery.

 - The Klasky-Csupo-verse, which consists of Rugrats, its Spinoffs, All Grown Up! and Angelica and Susie's Pre-School Daze, Aaahh!!!
 Real Monsters, The Wild Thornberrys, and Rocket Power.

-- The shows Dexters Laboratory and The Powerpuff Girls have provided several clues over the years that they inhabit the same universe.
-Samurai Jack and Sym-bionic Titan may as well, but it's not verified.
+- The Genndy Tartakovsky Animated Universe (GTAU): The shows Dexter's Laboratory, The Powerpuff Girls and Samurai Jack have provided several clues over the years that they inhabit the same universe.
+Sym-bionic Titan is probably in there to, but it isn't completely verified.